 Perfect Itinerary of Udaipur – The Venice of the East

 Udaipur, one of the most charming cities of Rajasthan is well famous as City of Lakes or Venice of the East.
 A rich history that runs more than a thousand years deep, Udaipur indeed makes an enticing place to visit for people of all ages.
 There are plenty of historical and scenic attractions that are sure to keep one busy and happy.
 I have earlier mentioned in my Historical Tour of Udaipur article about how I did this was my first historical tour in India.
 Udaipur has created magical memories in my mind since childhood.
+So read this post about how to spend 4 days in Udaipur.

 Sightseeing in Udaipur with my Family – Perfect Itinerary of Udaipur – The Venice of the East

 - Enjoy a sunset cruise on Lake Pichola, a magnificent Lake with a surreal movie-like setting.
 Jag Mandir, Arsi Vilas, Jag Niwas, and Mohan Mandir are its four islands.
 One of the most joyful things to do in Udaipur is to take a boat cruise around the freshwater lake during sunset.
 Read more details about City Palace and Lake Pichola boat ride tour.
+When you are taking tour of incredible landmarks in Asia, then do add City Palace, Udaipur to your itinerary for its grand and lavish Rajput styled royal architecture.

 - Visit the favorite garden, Saheliyo ki Bari, which is a favorite visiting spot in Udaipur.
 The beautifully constructed garden comprises of lush green lawns, marble elephants, and fountains.
 It is indeed mesmerizing to capture the beauty of the garden in the camera.